Send data over a connection (Socket, Context or Stream).

 block = FALSE

-message could not be queued for sending.
-Certain protocol / transport
+could not be queued for sending.
+Certain protocol / transport combinations

-combinations may limit the number of messages that can be queued if they have
+may limit the number of messages that can be queued if they have yet to be

 For Streams: the default behaviour is blocking with block = TRUE

-will wait until the send has completed.
-Set a timeout to ensure that the
+wait until the send has completed.
+Set a timeout to ensure that the function

-function returns under all scenarios.
-As the underlying implementation uses
+returns under all scenarios.
+As the underlying implementation uses an

 value for block